mariavinaq/codex/README.md

 ### Features

+- Main feed:
-- Main feed where users can scroll through posts of latest code snippets shared by other users
+  - user can scroll through posts of latest code snippets shared by other users
+  - user can like a post
+  - user can un/bookmark a post
+  - user can click on the author's username/avatar to view posts by that author
+  - user can click the post to find out more information
+- Selected post:
+  - user can see a live preview of the provided html, css, js code
-  - By default, the posts shown will be a mix of topics/functions
+  - user can edit the provided code and have a live preview of it
-  - This will have an explorative/search functionality where users can specifically indicate the type of content they want to see, and the feed will adjust accordingly
-  - The feed can be sorted by newest or most popular (by likes)
-- Each post in the feed will contain:
-  - a consise title (50-70 characters for readability)
-  - an image or short video to showcase some sort of output of the code
-  - author name (links to profile)
-  - number of likes and comments
-  - save/bookmark function
-- When a post is clicked, additional information will be shown, such as:
+  - user can like the post
-  -  code for HTML, CSS, and/or JS that the user can easily copy to the clipboard
+  - user can un/bookmark the post
-  -  description (if needed) provided by author
-  -  the post comments and ability to post a comment
+  - user can leave a comment
-  -  Note: the post does not provide a live preview of the code (such as that of CodePen), and it is up to the author to provide their own image/screenshot or video of the code output
+  - user can click on the author's username/avatar to view other posts by that author
+- Bookmarks page:
+  - if there are no bookmarked posts, user is prompted to go back to the feed to bookmark a post
+  - if there are bookmarked posts, user can see them on this page
+- Profile page:
-- When a user profile is clicked, it will show some user information and bio, and a feed of posts that are authored by that user
+  - user can view all posts authored by a particular user
-- When logged in, users can:
-  - Have their own profile
-  - Author a post
-  - Like a post
+- Post page:
-  - Comment on a post
+  - user can input data in a form for a new post to submit
-  - Be able to save/bookmark a post, and be able to view all their saved posts
+  - user can have a live preview showing the ouput of the provided code
+  - user can submit the form and the submission will be seen as the first/newest post on the main feed

 ## Implementation

 ### Tech Stack

-- SASS
+- TypeScript
-- React.js
+- React
-- Node.js
+- Node
 - Express
 - MySQL
+- Client libraries:
+  - axios
+  - react-dom
+  - react-router-dom
+  - sass
+- Server libraries:
+  - cors
+  - dotenv
+  - express
-- Netlify
+  - knex
-- Heroku
+  - multer
-- JawsDB
+  - mysql2

 ### APIs

-No external APIs will be used.
+No external APIs are used.

 ### Sitemap

 - Main feed
-- Register or login
 - User profile
 - Submit post
-- Saved posts
+- Bookmarked posts

 ### Wireframes

-Unstyled sketches:
+Unstyled sketches of the initial idea:

 [Feed](https://wireframe.cc/bDiAQR)